rigast/enswmatwmena/README.md

  embedded_sys is an application that enables communication between two devices.
 The first device is the server (in this application a Zsun) and the second one is the client.
 Every time a client wants to communicate, the code that runs on the server creates a socket in a predefined port.

-In order to achieve parallel communication with multiple clients, the server uses processes and threads.
+The application achieves parallel communication with multiple clients,using processes (processwise) and threads (threadwise).